smasky/SWAT-UQ/README.md

 ### ✨ Key Features

-1. **Parallel Execution:** Both data I/O operations within project folder and **SWAT model simulations** support parallelization. (💡 **Noted:** Benchmark tests on a 40-core server demonstrate that the current code version can stably run up to 80 SWAT instances concurrently.)
+1. **Parallel Execution:** Both data I/O operations within project folder and **SWAT model simulations** support parallelization. ( 🎉 Benchmark tests on a 40-core server demonstrate that the current code version can stably run up to 80 SWAT instances concurrently.)

 2. **File Control:** For model calibration tasks — such as streamflow and water quality,  users only need to prepare a set of `.txt` files to complete the entire setup process.